 - Sandra Henderson Award for Clinical Excellence - o The Year 2 student with the highest average in all of the clinical units is presented with this award at convocation. - Speech-Language and Audiology Canada (SAC) Student Excellence Award - Presented to a graduating student who is thought to be the best all-round future professional.
 Peer nominations are presented to the Coordinator of Graduate Studies.
 An application is required. - The University Health Network Toronto Rehabilitation Institute (UHN TRI) Patient Quality of Life Award - This award is presented to a graduating student who has improved the quality of life for people living with the effects of aging or with life-changing injury, illness or disability.
 Students apply to UHN-TRI. - Harmonize for Speech Excellence Awards - Two graduating MHSc students receive an award for having the highest class average across all academic and clinical courses.
 No application is required. - University Health Network Prize - Annually, the Year 2 MHSc student with the highest average in Units 6 and 7 receives this award.
 No application is required. - Paula Square Award of Excellence - Each year, the Year 2 MHSc student with the highest average in Unit 8 receives this award.
-No application is required. - The Tavistock Trust for Aphasia Student Prize - o This award is given to a Year 2 student with the highest mark in the aphasia course.
+No application is required. - The Tavistock Trust for Aphasia Student Prize - This award is given to a Year 2 student for excellence in aphasia.
+The recipient is chosen by the professor of the Aphasia course, with consideration of any of the following: high mark in the aphasia course; and/or associated activities such as special projects in aphasia Units 7 or 9, involvement in clinical research projects related to aphasia, or other exceptional extracurricular activities.